-You are therefore expected to arrive on time, fully-prepared, and ready to participate actively in each class meeting.
+You are therefore expected to arrive on time, fully-prepared, and ready to participate actively in each class meeting-and to keep your camera on and your attention on class.
 To receive credit for contributions to discussions, you must offer new insights or pose questions that lead to productive conversation, not just repeat what someone else has said.
 This also means that you must come to class with all required assignments completed and reading and writing homework materials in hand (be that as a print-out or on your computer).

 DO NOT be afraid to ask questions.
-Questions are the basis of all intellectual inquiry and discovery, and are the only way to clarify, e.g., assignment instructions, so ask away!
+Questions are the basis of all intellectual inquiry and discovery, and are the only way to e.g., think through complex texts and ideas, clarify assignment instructions, double-check grading criteria, etc.-so ask away!
 I am here to guide and aid you, I am one of your learning resources, so do not be shy about consulting with me on your assignments, etc.